jyellick/obc-docs/protocol-spec.md

 ### 3.4.1 `Consenter` interface

 Definition:
 ```
 type Consenter interface {
 	RecvMsg(msg *pb.OpenchainMessage) error
 }
 ```
 The plugin's entry point for (external) client requests, and consensus messages generated internally (i.e. from the consensus module) during the consensus process.
-Created via the `controller.NewConsenter` function.

-Every plugin _must_ implement this interface.
-In `RecvMsg`, the plugin author is expected to process the incoming message in order to reach consensus, and optionally interact with the rest of the stack (`consensus.CPI`)
+The `controller.NewConsenter` creates the plugin `Consenter`. `RecvMsg` processes the incoming transactions in order to reach consensus.

 See `helper.HandleMessage` below to understand how the peer interacts with this interface.

 ### 3.4.2 `CPI` interface

 Definition:
 ```
 type CPI interface {
 	Inquirer